-Archeological Remains from the First Temple Period found on the Temple Mount
+Archaeological Remains from the First Temple Period found on the Temple Mount

 Remains from the First Temple period were discovered during excavations at the Temple Mount at the end of 2007.
 During an archaeological inspection carried out by Jerusalem archaeologist Yuval Baruch, an area containing important remains was discovered opposite the south-eastern corner of the raised platform that surrounds the Dome of the Rock.
-Among the finds were pieces of a table and animal bones that are estimated to date from the 8-6 centuries BCE.
+Among the finds were pieces of a table and animal bones that are estimated to date from the eighth - sixth centuries BCE.

 The finds were inspected by Yuval Baruch from the Israel Antiquities Authority, Prof. Ronnie Reich from Haifa University, Prof. Israel Finkelstein from Tel Aviv University, and Prof. Sy Gitin, the head of the Albright Institute.
 These experts concluded that based on the nature and the location of the finds, they can be an important archaeological tool for recreating and understanding the boundaries of the Temple Mount during the First Temple Period.

 Among the finds collected were pieces of ceramic plates; fragments of bowl rims, bases and body sherds; the base of a juglet used for the ladling of oil; the handle of a small juglet and the rim of a storage jar.
 The bowl sherds were decorated with wheel burnishing lines characteristic of the First Temple Period.

 The Israel Antiquities Authority will hold a seminar in order to discuss the finds and the archaeological information revealed by the discovery.

 Masaki Okita, Kuwabara Isao, Moshe Kohavi and Yitzhak Paz, on behalf of Tenri University, Japan